 Joannes establishes the jenever distillery in Schiedam in 1691.
 He passes his knowledge, which he has gained from experimenting tirelessly with herbs and spices, on to his son.
-Three hundred and twenty-five years later, this expertise forms the basis for the traditionally distilled vodka, jenever and gin.
+More than three hundred and twenty-five years later, this expertise forms the basis for the traditionally distilled vodka, jenever and gin.

 Jacobus acquires the jenever distillery from his father Joannes and expands the company to improve service to his growing and loyal clientele.
 In 1735, he buys shares in the De Star grain mill in Schiedam to ensure that the distillery always has a fresh supply of ground grain for the distillation process.

 The jenever distillery thrives under his management.
 Joannes renovates the distillery, makes room for new equipment and refines the infrastructure to guarantee the supply of water for the distillation process.